We explore Europe's most innovative swimwear brands creating eco-friendly swimwear.

-One of the most exciting parts of holiday planning is, arguably, choosing the right swimwear to accompany you.
+One of the most exciting parts of holiday planning is choosing the right swimwear to take with you.

 Whether you're a swimming pool sunbather or a coastal surfer, treating yourself to some gorgeous bikinis or swimsuits can be a fun treat.

-But often the choices we make with our purchases can be harmful to the environment.
+But often the clothes we buy can be harmful to the environment.

-It doesn't have to be a difficult choice to make - many brands are innovating to create swimwear that isn't harmful to our oceans.
-A lot of single-use plastic waste can be turned into recycled fibres that can be woven into fabrics with qualities perfect for swimwear.
+It turns out that a lot of waste can be turned into recycled fibres that can be woven into fabrics that's perfect for swimwear.

 Batoko's swimwear is made from recycled plastic waste intercepted before heading for landfill.